zeddee/reading-list/reading-list-feb2020.rst

 AI Ethics
 =========

+- Largest supplier of bodycams to US police, Axon, decides that facial recognition would be unethical to implement in their products.

     Axon, the company that supplies 47 out of the
     69 largest police agencies in the United States with body cameras and software,